 Wood timbers are often used along the ceilings of homes or buildings.
 Think of exposed wood beams when you think of wood timbers.
-While ceiling beams aren’t the only use fo these timbers, it is a common use for sure.
+While ceiling beams aren’t the only use for these timbers, it is a common use for sure.
 Reclaimed timbers can also be used for pillars in homes or offices.
 We offer a variety of different style timbers from nicely finished to rustic or darker tones.
 A wood timber might be exactly the reclaimed wood project you need to add a touch of elegance to your space.

 Reclaimed Wood Doors

 Doors are often the focal point in a home.
 Especially from the exterior of a home, a front door can really be a beautiful eye-catching opportunity.
-But, when it comes to reclaimed wood doors, you might think of a beautiful barn door.
+But, when it comes to interior reclaimed wood doors, you might think of a beautiful barn door.
 Barn doors are a great way to add a rustic element to almost any home design.
 They’re an efficient use of space, beautiful, and are sustainably sourced.
 You can visit our website to find more pictures of the different wood doors that we’ve made in the past.

 Benefits of Choosing Reclaimed Wood

-Reclaimed wood is more expensive than your standard woods found in Home Depot or Menards.
+Reclaimed wood is more expensive than your standard woods found at Home Depot or Menards.
 But, having a piece of history in your house that adds value and beauty is truly priceless.
 Reclaimed wood projects aren’t for everyone, but they are a great way to get the whole family involved in an exciting project that can bring some life to your home.

 Another benefit of reclaimed wood is that it’s sustainably sourced.
 You don’t have to worry about your carbon footprint.
-You’re doing the Earth a favor by using reclaimed lumber.
+You’re doing the earth a favor by using reclaimed lumber.
 Instead of just letting the wood sit and rot on an abandoned or run-down building, it can be transformed into a beautiful wood project for your home.

 Call us today at 651.464.1771!